 A toxic workplace is a work environment where people’s behavior and the working atmosphere cause severe disruptions in employee life.
 Disruptions can create psychological problems and physical symptoms in the employees and make them emotionally broken, mentally exhausted, and unhealthy.

 In this article, we will discuss several ways you can take care of yourself and regain and install back that confidence that your previous jobs have sucked out of you.
-There are many ways by which you may have experienced such toxicity, such as burdening with work, poor management, office politics, bullying, and more, which makes it impossible for an employee to sustain and thrive in an environment.
-So let us get right into these points.
+You may have experienced such toxicity in many ways, such as burdening with work, poor management, office politics, bullying, and more, making it impossible for an employee to sustain and thrive in an environment.
+So, let us get right into these points.

 How to Recover After Leaving a Toxic Workplace?

-If you are leaving a toxic workplace and want to try recovering from a toxic work environment, the best advice is to do more of what you are good at and try to accept and let go of your past.
-Leaving an abusive work environment can sometimes culminate and end up in court.
-Sometimes a person who suffered at work is ready to sue the company’s management.
+If you are leaving a toxic workplace and want to try recovering from it, the best advice is to do more of what you are good at and try to accept and let go of your past.
+Leaving an abusive work environment can sometimes culminate in court.
+Someone who suffered at work is sometimes ready to sue the company’s management.

 But this is a rare case.
 Maybe it is a perfect moment to become a freelancer.